Tibet Autonomous Region: Geography

 The Tibet Autonomous Region is located on the Tibetan Plateau, the highest region on Earth.
-In northern Tibet elevations reach an average of over 4572 m.
+In northern Tibet, elevations reach an average of over 4572 m.
 Mount Everest is located on Tibet's border with Nepal.

-China's provincial-level areas of Xinjiang, Qinghai and Sichuan lie to the north, northeast and east, respectively, of the Tibet AR.
+China's provincial-level areas of Xinjiang, Qinghai and Sichuan lie to the north, northeast and east, respectively, of the TAR.
 There is also a short border with Yunnan Province to the southeast.
-The countries to the south and southwest are Myanmar, India, Bhutan, and Nepal.
-China claims Arunachal Pradesh administered by India as part of the Tibet Autonomous Region.
+The countries to the south and southwest are Nepal, Myanmar, India and Bhutan.
+China claims Arunachal Pradesh, which is administered by India, as part of the TAR.
 It also claims some areas adjoining the Chumbi Valley that are recognised as Bhutan's territory, and some areas of eastern Ladakh claimed by India.
 India and China agreed to respect the Line of Actual Control in a bilateral agreement signed on September 7, 1993.